russell-archer/StoreHelper/README.md

 }

 extension StoreHelper {

-    /// Gives the count for purchases for a consumable product.
-Not applicable to nonconsumables
-	/// and subscriptions.
-    /// - Parameter productId: The `ProductId` of a consumable product.
-    /// - Returns: The count for purchases for a consumable product (a consumable may be
-	/// purchased multiple times).
     public func count(for productId: ProductId) -> Int {
         if let product = product(from: productId) {
             if product.type != .consumable { return 0 }